 A trust does not have to go through the probate process.
 This can save your estate time and money.
-So your beneficiaries can receive their inheritance quicker, and probate costs will not be deduced from the estate.
+So your beneficiaries can receive their inheritance quicker, and probate costs will not be deducted from the estate.

 Your affairs remain private

 Since you are skipping probate court, your estate will not become a part of the public record.
-If you want your financial affairs to remain private, trust gives you and your family this privacy.
+If you want your financial affairs to remain private, the trust gives you and your family this privacy.

 You can get creative with distribution

 A trust allows you a lot of flexibility with how you administer distribution.
 You can choose to pay out your beneficiary’s inheritance in a lump sum.
 Or you could have the assets paid when your beneficiaries reach certain milestones.
 You may decide your appointed trustee will distribute the assets on a needs basis.
 According to Forbes, you can protect assets going to married beneficiaries in the unfortunate event of a divorce.
 You may also wish to include a charity in your trust documents.

 If you own property in multiple states, you must go through probate in each state.
 However, if you move the properties to a trust, your estate avoids probate entirely.
 This will save your estate a lot of time and money.